jschirrmacher/netvis-server/README.md

 together with some sample data to provide an example for a quick start for own implementations.

+## What can it do?

+- Display differnt types of network relations between nodes.
+- Show detail descriptions for each node (if supplied) by clicking on the node.
+- Optimized for larger networks by showing related nodes only when requested.

+See the example below to see how it in action.

 ## Example

 [![Screenshot - click to see it in action](https://jschirrmacher.github.io/netvis-server/public/netvis.png)](https://jschirrmacher.github.io/netvis-server/public/)